-Succulents are a popular gardening trend that won’t be dying anytime soon.
+Succulents are a popular gardening trend that will not be dying anytime soon.
 Enthusiasts love their geometric forms and exquisite, often intricate patterns and details.
-No longer viewed as just a desert or house plant, succulents can grow and actually thrive in various climates, depending on the type of succulent.
-In regions affected by drought, they are a smart, drought-tolerant alternative to thirsty lawns and other water-guzzling plants.
+No longer viewed as just a desert or house plant, succulents can grow and thrive in various climates.
+In regions affected by drought, they are a smart drought-tolerant alternative to thirsty lawns and other water-guzzling plants.

-With very little effort, succulents can look so good.
+With minimal effort, succulents can look so good.
 But they still require attention.
-Discover how to not only keep them alive, but get them to thrive.

-You love your succulents so much, you want to water them every other day to make them grow plump and lush.
-But what you’ll get is a soft, shriveled, squishy mess.
+You love your succulents so much and want to water them every other day to make them grow plump and lush.
+But what you will get is a soft, shriveled, squishy mess.
 Overwatering is a bigger problem for succulents than underwatering.
 Roots can rot.
-If it’s too late, look for healthy tissue, take some cuttings, and allow the cut end to callus (seal itself) and then replant it.
-Get rid of the soil in which the oversaturated succulent was in.
+If it is too late, look for healthy tissue, take some cuttings, allow the cut end to callus, and replant it.
+Get rid of the soil in which the oversaturated succulent was.

-Succulents and cacti: those are the desert-like plants that don’t need to be watered, like, ever—right?
+Succulents are desert-like plants that do not need to be watered, like, ever—right?
 Wrong.
 Their watering needs are minimal, but they still need it to survive.
-If you live in a region that doesn’t get much rain, water succulents regularly during their periods of active growth.
+If you live in a region that does not get much rain, water succulents regularly during their periods of active growth.
 This would be spring through fall.

 3. Group Plants with Similar Water Needs

-In other words, don’t plant succulents next to super-fussy perennials that require rich soil and frequent watering.
-Ideally, you want to have a drought-tolerant, low-water area in your garden, a moderate water area, and so on.
-It just makes things easier for you and your plants will be happier.
+Do not plant succulents next to super-fussy perennials that require fertile soil and frequent watering.
+Ideally, you want a drought-tolerant, low-water area in your garden, a moderate-water area, and so on.
+It makes things easier for you, and your plants will be happier.

 4. The Right Soil

-Cactus and succulent-mix soil is available by the bag at nurseries and home centers.
-While it’s useful for container plants, especially those that will be used as houseplants, it’s not always practical or necessary for succulents planted in the garden.
-Learn more about the type of soil that’s in your yard, and add amendments to make it fast-draining and on the dryer side.
+Succulent soil mixes are available by the bag at nurseries and home centers.
+While it is useful for container plants, especially those used as houseplants, it is not always practical or necessary for succulents planted in the garden.
+Learn more about the type of soil in your yard, and add amendments to make it fast-draining and on the dryer side.

-While some succulents are so forgiving and will grow almost anywhere, even in clay, it’s best to give them optimal growing conditions for healthy roots and beautiful plants.
+While some succulents are forgiving and will grow almost anywhere, even in clay, it is best to give them optimal growing conditions for healthy roots and beautiful plants.

 5. Shed Some Light

 Most succulents need a mix of sunlight and shade to grow healthy.
-One extreme or the other is not going to result in a beautiful, happy plant.
-Learn about your particular succulent’s light requirements, and find the best place in your yard or space in which it plant it.
+One extreme or the other will not result in a beautiful happy plant.
+Learn about your particular succulent light requirements and find the best place in your garden.

 6. Protect from Frost

-Succulents go dormant during the winter months, when they don’t need to be watered.
-In fact, watering them during dormant season can make their roots more susceptible to rot, and kill them.
-What they really like is a cool and dry climate.
+Most succulents go dormant during winter when they do not need to be watered.
+Watering them during the dormant season can make their roots more susceptible to rot and kill them.
+What they like is a cool and dry climate.

 Frost is another matter.
 Pay attention to freeze warnings.
-Cover with a cloth or plant under a tree, which protects succulents during the winter and summer.
+Cover with a cloth or plant under a tree, which protects succulents during the winter.

-Some people think that succulents are houseplants, and when they are grown outdoors, must be relegated to containers and pots.
-While they look great in a well-designed container arrangement, succulents, just like any other plant, love to be planted in garden beds where they can be fruitful and multiply.
-In warmer regions that don’t experience freezing temperatures during the winter, succulents will do just fine growing in the ground or raised beds.
+Some people think succulents are houseplants, and when grown outdoors, they must be relegated to containers.
+While they look great in a well-designed container arrangement, succulents, like any other plant, love to be planted in garden beds where they can be fruitful and multiply.
+In warmer regions that do not experience freezing temperatures during the winter, succulents will do fine growing in the ground or raised beds.

-Some are so forgiving of soil conditions that they can grow almost anywhere that has at least some soil to which they can attach their roots.
+Some are so forgiving of soil conditions that they can grow almost anywhere with at least some soil to which they can attach their roots.

 8. Allow to Callus Before Transplanting

-Succulents are one of the easiest plants to propagate: just take a snippet, some leaves, a stem, offset, or “baby” and plop into the soil or another pot.
-But before you do, allow the stem to callus-over for a few days to prevent rot.
-This can be done by either placing cuttings or a paper towel and leaving them for up to five days, or putting them in a container or other place where you will remember to replant them.
+Succulents are one of the easiest plants to propagate.
+Take a snippet, some leaves, a stem, offset, or "baby," and plop it into the soil or another pot.
+But before you do, allow the stem to callus for a few days to prevent rot.
+This can be done by placing cuttings or a paper towel and leaving them for up to 5 days or putting them in a container or other place where you will remember replanting them.

 9. Get Rid of Harmful Insects

-One thing is certain: your succulent or cacti is not looking good.
-Symptoms include: buds that won’t open, distorted growth, cotton-like attachments to roots, tiny insects on new growth, paprika-like dots on leaves, brown bumps on stems, collapsed outer leaves, holes in leaves.
+One thing is sure: your succulent is not looking good.
+Symptoms include buds that will not open, distorted growth, cotton-like attachments to roots, tiny insects on new growth, paprika-like dots on leaves, brown bumps on stems, collapsed outer leaves, and holes in leaves.

 The culprit?
 Insects.
-Some gardeners believe that hardy succulents and cacti are resistant to insects–not so.
-Consult a master gardener site online or get one of the books about succulents and cacti to help you identify the symptom, insect, and solution.
+Some gardeners believe that hardy succulents are resistant to insects—not so.
+Consult a master gardener site online or get one of the books about succulents to help you identify the symptom, insects, and solutions.

 10. Protect from Disease

 One sign of disease in succulents is an orangeish, cancerous-like growth near or on the stem.
 It has probably become infected by a microscopic mite.
-To treat: remove the infected tissue and put the succulent in a separate container until new, healthy growth appears.
-To prevent spreading to other plants, remember to clean your tools after using them on infected succulents.
+To treat, remove the infected tissue and put the succulent in a separate container until new, healthy growth appears.
+Remember to clean your tools after using them on infected succulents to prevent spreading to other plants.